Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 ### Configuring the Raspberry Pi

-The first thing we need is a Wake On Lan application/utility capable of sending the network packet needed to power on the servers.
+The first thing we need is a Wake On Lan application / utility capable of sending the network packet needed to power on the servers.
 I personally use [this one](https://github.com/jpoliv/wakeonlan/) which is [packaged by most Linux distributions](https://repology.org/project/wakeonlan-jpoliv/versions).

 We then need a script to monitor servers and send a Wake On Lan packet if needed.